50 Years Since

 A collection of 4 headshot images of middle-aged men, beneath a small hand-made note that comprises data recorded from an experiment and a small, taped histogram showing plotted data points arranging in a descending line.

-Using a proton beam from the TRIUMF cyclotron, researchers created secondary beams of particles called muons – ‘lighter’ versions of their heavier proton cousins – which can be implanted into various materials as probes.
+As intended, the lab quickly developed a strong particle physics program, and just as quickly spawned new ideas beyond the original plan.
+Using a proton beam from the TRIUMF cyclotron, researchers created secondary beams of particles called muons – lighter versions of their heavier proton cousins – which can be implanted into various materials as probes.
+Muons transmit information about the environment they are embedded in, making them an excellent tool for studying the subatomic properties of matter.

-– Jean-Michel Poutissou
+– Jean-Michel Poutissou, Researcher Emeritus

 Decorative.